elsherif24/CS50-SQL-Final-Project/DESIGN.md

 * User can do all CRUD operations on *his* Logs.
 * User can follow other users.
 * User can like other user's logs.
-* User can view all his past sets for a specific exercise.
 * User can put access to log.
 * User can view other users logs as long as it's accessible.

-* User can't keep track of muscles metrics or his physical progress.

 ## Representation

 ### Entities